Enrolling in a clinical trial

 It is very important to let one of the health staff involved in the trial know about the withdrawal, as it will help them provide any information about potential outcomes by leaving the trial.
 This could relate to your child’s health or to the information collected in the time leading to withdrawal.

-What do I expect when enrolling?
+What should I expect when enrolling?

 Anyone taking part in a trial must be fully informed about the objectives of the research, what is expected of them and any risks and potential inconveniences that may be experienced during and after the trial.